-Lund University has decided to continue to provide the opportunity for students to apply for Erasmus+ traineeship grants for traineeships in the United Kingdom in the 2022/2023 and 2023/2024 academic years.
-The monthly grant amount for the 2022/2023 academic year is EUR 660.
-Note that the budget for Erasmus+ traineeships in the UK is limited and that grants are approved on a first come first served basis.
+However, Lund University has decided to continue to provide the opportunity for students to apply for Erasmus+ traineeship grants for traineeships in the United Kingdom in the 2023/2024 academic year.
+The monthly grant amount is EUR 660.
+Note that the budget for Erasmus+ traineeships in the UK is very limited and that grants are approved on a first come first served basis.

-In order to do a placement in the UK, a Certificate of Sponsorship is required before you can apply for a compulsory visa.
+In order to do a traineeship in the UK, you will need a Certificate of Sponsorship to be able to apply for a compulsory visa.
 This is a time-consuming process, so bear this in mind when planning your traineeship.

-Work on the assumption that your grant application must reach us at least three months before the start of the traineeship.
+Work from the assumption that your grant application must reach us at least two months before the start of your traineeship.

-The opportunity to undertake traineeships in the United Kingdom also applies to British Overseas Territories:
+Erasmus+ grants for traineeships in the UK also apply to the British Overseas Territories: